When man invented the bicycle he reached the peak of his attainments. (Elizabeth West)

 - Disc brakes—with an old bike, you won’t be able to stop as quickly or brake in the rain

-- Tire clearance—you won’t have the traction necessary to ride in dirt and gravel
+- Tire clearance—you won’t be able to run big tires, so you won’t have the traction necessary to ride in dirt and gravel

 Things that matter less:

 - Compliant geometry—your bike will be more jarring over rough surfaces

 - Eleven or twelve rear cogs instead of ten

 - A lower granny gear